Molecular biology a genomics

 Main activity 4 Stablishing the possibility of targeted genetic manipulations in selected protist models

 The introduction of targeted genetic manipulation techniques, primarily based on the CRISPR-Cas system, will substantially expand the possibilities of functional genomic research in selected important model unicellular eukaryotes.
-First of all, some representatives of trypanosomatids, e.g. Vickermania ingenoplastis or Novymonas esmeraldas, characterized by unique biological features revealed by existing genomic and transcriptomic analyses.
-The unique translational system of trypanosomatids of the genus Blasthocrithidia with position-dependent significance of some codons will also be further studied within this research direction.
+We will primarily focus on specific representatives of trypanosomatids, e.g. Vickermania ingenoplastis or Novymonas esmeraldas, characterized by unique biological features revealed by existing genomic and transcriptomic analyses.
+The unique translational system of trypanosomatids of the genus Blasthocrithidia with position-dependent meaning of certain codons will also be further studied within this research direction.

 - Optimisation of cultivation and selection conditions